 Episode 3 begins with one of the most unusual sex scenes of the season.
 Olivia, who is another student at the Moordale high, comes from an orthodox Indian family.
 She still somehow manages to sneak in her boyfriend inside her bedroom by lying to her mother about his ethnicity and claiming that he’s only there to practice classical dance with her.
 The two bang out some loud music in the background and have sex.
 But for some strange reason, as soon as Olivia climaxes, she covers her boyfriend’s face with a pillow.
 The concerned boyfriend approaches Otis’ mother first and tells her all about his dilemma.
 However, she ends up misinterpreting it and claims that Olivia seems to have some sort of a “ghost fetish.”

 Too embarrassed by his lack of sexual experience, Anwar lies to him and says yes.
 But he then just comes up with an excuse to get out of there and leaves.
-Throughout the episode, Anwar struggles to look for answers and even approaches another one of his queer schoolmates to know all about douching, but nothing really helps.
-In the end, he tells his boyfriend that he was too ashamed of his ignorance and to his surprise, his boyfriend acts all cool and even “educates” him.
+Throughout the episode, Anwar struggles to find answers and even approaches another of his queer schoolmates to know all about douching, but nothing really helps.
+In the end, he tells his boyfriend that he was too ashamed of his ignorance, and to his surprise, his boyfriend acts all cool and even “educates” him.